RahulKumar-98/osticket-prereqs/README.md

 </p>

 <p>
 Next, we will have to enable IIS (Internet Information Services) in Windows with CGI.
-To do this, open up control panel from the start menu -> click "Uninstall a Program"
+To do this, open up control panel from the Start menu -> click "Uninstall a Program"
 </p>
 <br />